-- Enroll in the LGHIP You may enroll within 30-days of assuming the elected office, and will be treated as an eligible employees. - Decline coverage in the LGHIP You may decline coverage when you assume office.
-If a declination form with proof of other acceptable coverage is submitted, the elected official may enroll in the LGHIP upon loss of other acceptable coverage or at open enrollment. - Opt-out of the LGHIP If you opt to not enroll when you assume office and do not submit a declination form with proof of other acceptable coverage, you may only be offered the option to enroll in the LGHIP upon election to a new term of office.

-Elected officials who fail to elect one of the above options will be treated as if they chose to opt out of the LGHIP.
+- Enroll in the LGHIP You may enroll within 30-days of assuming the elected office.
+Elected Officials will be treated as an eligible employee for coverage purposes. - Decline coverage in the LGHIP You may decline coverage when you assume office by submitting a declination form with proof of other acceptable coverage.
+An elected official may enroll in the LGHIP upon loss of other acceptable coverage or at open enrollment. - Opt-out of the LGHIP If you opt to not enroll when you assume office and do not submit a declination form with proof of other acceptable coverage, you may only be offered the option to enroll in the LGHIP upon election to a new term of office. - An elected official who is covered as a dependent in the LGHIP may continue coverage as a dependent. - Elected officials who fail to elect one of the above options will be treated as if they chose to opt-out of the LGHIP.